John M. Hanson, Principal

 Kevin S. McDonnell, Project Manager

 Kevin has been with Hanson Fine Building since 2007.
 He has worked in both the construction and architectural communities for more than 35 years.
 As a Project Manager, Kevin communicates with owners, architects, sub-contractors and workers, and is responsible for the day-to-day operations of our larger remodeling, preservation, and new construction projects.
 Besides managing his specific projects, Kevin also assists with estimating and design throughout the company.
 Kevin earned a B.S. in Architecture through Temple University.
 He is a certified green practitioner through Green Building United (formerly Delaware Valley Green Building Council) and holds a Master Composter certificate from Penn State University.
 Kevin’s extensive skills in photography are put to good use on a daily basis at his job sites.
-He is happily married (45 years in October 2022), has four children and five grandchildren, and he loves gardening.
+He is happily married (45 years in October 2022), has four children and seven grandchildren, and he loves gardening.

 Kevin J. Davey, Project Manager